Albert7866/lab-canvas-race-car/README.md

   - Load and display images of different formats on canvas.
   - Display text on canvas.
   - Handle user input and events to control game elements.
-  - Create and display randomly generated obstacles to add complexity to the game.
+  - Create and display randomly generated obstacles to add complexity to the game<a href="[url](https://glorymoto.com/collection/leather-motorcycle-shoes/)">.</a>

   <br>
   <hr>